Campus Community Health • HEERF I, II & III

 • ChE 3121: Transfer Science II (Fluid Mechanics: Experimental Prototype/Lab Sections, Spring 2019; 2020)

-• ChE 4379 Professional Opportunities for Chemical Engineers (Summer 2019, in collaboration with ORNL, Y-12 and Kimberly Clark, Knoxville, TN)
+• ChE 4379 Professional Opportunities for Chemical Engineers (Summer 2019, and others as needed; in collaboration with ORNL, Y-12 and Kimberly Clark, Knoxville, TN)

 Graduate: